dnechv/dnechv/README.md

 ## About Me
 I am Dmitry, a Computer Science student at Simon Fraser University focused on building iOS applications and AI-driven systems using Swift and Python.
-I have experience developing end-to-end software systems, working with data-driven logic, and translating user needs into practical, functional applications.
+I have experience developing end-to-end software systems, working with data-driven logic, and translating user needs into functional applications.

 ### Projects
 - **MyPortfolio** — SwiftUI iOS app for tracking stock investments and managing portfolio data